AryanKushwaha311/AryanKushwaha311/README.md

-# 💫 About Me:
+## 💫 About Me:

 I'm Aryan Kushwaha — a Computer Science student who loves turning logic into code.
 Whether it’s solving LeetCode problems at 1AM or building random web apps just for fun, I enjoy learning new things and making stuff work.

-<br> <br>
-Currently diving deep into Data Structures, Java, MERN, and all things backend.
+Currently diving deep into Data Structures, Java, and backend development — focused on improving problem-solving skills and building real projects.

-Not trying to be the next Zuckerberg (okay, maybe a little 👀), but I do believe in building something that matters.<br>
+I like to keep things fun, but I take my growth seriously.

 # 💻 Tech Stack: